-Phase II is the next step in an effort to preserve, protect and improve water resources impacted by storm water runoff.
-The program has broadened to include smaller construction sites, small municipalities (populations of less than 100,000) that were temporarily exempted based on their industrial activity, and Small Municipal Separate Storm Sewer Systems (MS4s).
+Phase II is the next step in an effort to preserve, protect, and improve water resources impacted by stormwater runoff.
+Phase II includes smaller construction sites, small municipalities (populations of less than 100,000) that were temporarily exempted based on their industrial activity, and small MS4s.
 Phase II is designed to further reduce adverse impacts to water quality, and it places controls on runoff that have the greatest likelihood of causing continued environmental degradation.
-The City of Grand Forks was designated as a MS4 under the Phase II program and was required to develop a Storm Water Pollution Prevention Program by March 10, 2003.
+The City of Grand Forks was designated as a MS4 under the Phase II program and was required to develop a Stormwater Pollution Prevention Program by March 10, 2003.

 Storm Water Management Standards

 Return all required documents to the Engineering Department.